Skip to Content

 Strong Willed Child Parenting Strategies

-Challenges of Parenting a Strong-Willed Child
+Challenges of Parenting a Strong-Willed Childstrong

 The biggest challenge of parenting a strong-willed child is that they are remarkably persistent in their pursuits and aren’t keen on being redirected.
-They are passionate beings and often live at full-throttle.
+They are passionate beings and often live at full throttle.

-Raising a strong willed child is hard work.
+Raising a strong-willed child is hard work.

 Why is My Child so Strong-willed?

-Strong-willed behavior has it’s roots in a child’s temperament.
+Strong-willed behavior has its roots in a child’s temperament.

-Should Parents Be Concerned If They Have A Strong Willed Child
+Should Parents Be Concerned If They Have A Strong-Willed Child

 A strong-willed child’s unbelievable persistence often leads parents to cave in because they are tired or frustrated.

-As a result, children learn to push boundaries in all sorts of creative ways because it feels good to get their own way.
+As a result, strong-willed children learn to push boundaries in all sorts of creative ways because it feels good to get their own way.
 It can become too easy to focus on the negatives of having a spirited child, but the very same temperament traits that lead to challenges also have a host of benefits.

-Benefits to Being Strong-Willed
+Benefits of Being Strong-Willed

 Their persistence and spirited nature are key

 Once a child learns to harness their persistence and stubbornness, the sky is the limit.
-Strong-willed children tend to spend more time problem solving than their counterparts and it’s that very unshakable will and high spirit that bring the world great leaders, thinkers, and innovators.
+Strong-willed children tend to spend more time problem-solving than their counterparts, and it’s that very unshakable will and high spirit that bring the world great leaders, thinkers, and innovators.

 They are less likely to give in to peer pressure

-They are more likely to stick with their own belief system and less likely to cave to peer pressure.
+They are more likely to stick with their belief system and less likely to cave to peer pressure.

 They are more successful